Capably Raises $4M to Replace Legacy Automation and Lead the Next Wave of Intelligent Automation

 End-to-End Orchestration

 Traditional automation tackles one task at a time.
 Agentic automation handles complex tasks that span departments and systems.
-Agents can oversee full processes from intake to resolution, while coordinating across teams, APIs, and data sources.
+Agents can oversee full processes from intake to resolution, while coordinating across teams, APIs, data sources, and enterprise systems.
 This elevates workflow orchestration to a new level: instead of siloed bots, you get a system that thinks in terms of goals and outcomes.

 Continuous Learning & Optimization